Briana McDonagh

 💡

-A note on discipline: Revolving credit is highly effective for the right person — but it can also keep you in debt longer if you spend up to the limit.
+A note on discipline: Revolving credit is highly effective for the right person.
 It works best when combined with a fixed portion and a clear repayment plan.

 🏦